transloadit/uppy/website/src/docs/dashboard.md

   // plugins are in use. %{browse} is replaced with a link that opens the system
   // file selection dialog.
   dropPaste: 'Drop files here, paste or %{browse}',
+  // TODO
+  dropHint: 'Drop your files here',
   // This string is clickable and opens the system file selection dialog.
   browse: 'browse',
   // Used as the hover text and screen reader label for file progress indicators when
   // they have been fully uploaded.
   uploadComplete: 'Upload complete',
+  // TODO
+  uploadPaused: 'Upload paused',
   // Used as the hover text and screen reader label for the buttons to resume paused uploads.
   resumeUpload: 'Resume upload',
   // Used as the hover text and screen reader label for the buttons to pause uploads.
   pauseUpload: 'Pause upload',
   // Used as the hover text and screen reader label for the buttons to retry failed uploads.
   retryUpload: 'Retry upload',
+  // Used as the hover text and screen reader label for the buttons to cancel uploads.
+  cancelUpload: 'Cancel upload',

   // Used in a title, how many files are currently selected
   xFilesSelected: {
     0: '%{smart_count} file selected',
     1: '%{smart_count} files selected'
   },
+  // TODO
+  uploadingXFiles: {
+    0: 'Uploading %{smart_count} file',
+    1: 'Uploading %{smart_count} files'
+  },
+  // TODO
+  processingXFiles: {
+    0: 'Processing %{smart_count} file',
+    1: 'Processing %{smart_count} files'
+  },

+  // The "powered by Uppy" link at the bottom of the Dashboard.
+  // **NOTE**: This string is called `poweredBy2` for backwards compatibility reasons.
+  // TODO (INSERT PR URL HERE)
+  poweredBy2: 'Powered by %{uppy}',

   // @uppy/status-bar strings:
   uploading: 'Uploading',